Getting started with Terraform

 Create a new Terraform configuration

-In the working directory create file main.tf
+In the working directory create file main.tf with the following content.

 terraform {